python-discord/sir-lancebot/CONTRIBUTING.md

 Sir Lancebot is a community project for the Python Discord community over at https://discord.gg/python.
 We will be providing support for those of you who are new to Git, and this project is to be considered educational.

-Our projects are open-source and are automatically deployed whenever commits are pushed to the `master` branch on each repository, so we've created a set of guidelines in order to keep everything clean and in working order.
+Our projects are open-source and are automatically deployed whenever commits are pushed to the `main` branch on each repository, so we've created a set of guidelines in order to keep everything clean and in working order.

 Note that contributions may be rejected on the basis of a contributor failing to follow these guidelines.